WHAT IS A NURSE PRACTITIONER?

 A Nurse Practitioner (NP) is a healthcare provider trained to assess, diagnose, and treat health conditions.
 Becoming an NP takes many years of advanced education and clinical training.

-Advanced Practice Registered Nurses (APRNs) first complete an undergraduate nursing program (BSN), then pass their (state specific) board exam to become a Registered Nurse (RN).
-They continue on to complete a Masters or Doctoral level graduate nursing program (MSN or DNP).
-They become board certified through passing a comprehensive, national certification exam- specific to their nursing specialty.
+After completing an undergraduate nursing program (BSN), then passing a state specific board exam, they become a Registered Nurse (RN).
+They then complete a graduate nursing program (MSN or DNP), becoming board certified after passing a specialty-specific national certification exam.

-One NP specialization is Psychiatry Mental Health (PMHNP-BC).
-Think of a Psych NP as a blend between a therapist and medical provider- we are trained to listen to your concerns, provide compassionate support, and- when appropriate- prescribe medications to help manage mental health symptoms.
+Psychiatry Mental Health (PMHNP-BC) is one specialization.
+Think of us as a medical provider and counselor.
+We are trained to listen to your concerns, provide compassionate support and prescribe mental health medication when appropriate.

-NPs are required to stay up to date with best clinical practices and evidence based research by completing substantial continuing education and training requirements for each 5 year re-certification.
-They are also required to renew both their RN and NP licenses every two years.
+We are legally required to stay up to date with evidence based research and best clinical practices.
+NPs are required to complete continuing education and training requirements for re-certification every 5 years.